Physics Computer Support Center

 Please use the directory for installing printers as outlined in our tutorial on adding printers.

-• Kansas State participates in a worldwide shared educational wireless network called Eduroam.
+- Kansas State participates in a worldwide shared educational wireless network called Eduroam.
 You can log into any Eduroam wireless network anywhere using your K-State credentials (username@k-state.edu).
-For more details, visit K-State's Eduroam service page.
+For more details, visit K-State's Eduroam service pages here or here.